 A trip to Ireland before Cairdeas was opened inspired the name.
 Lacey returned home with a number of framed Gaelic characters, and Cairdeas was one of them.

 “As we were thinking about the right name for the winery, we kept coming back to Cairdeas,” explains Lacey.
-“We found it a fitting nod to Charley and I’s Irish heritage, and it provides a great family-friendly feel.”
+“We found it a fitting nod to Charlie and I’s Irish heritage, and it provides a great family-friendly feel.”

 The influence of family is evident at Cairdeas and is furthermore displayed through the naming of their wines.
-The Nellie Mae white blend pays tribute to both Charley and Lacey’s grandmothers, and all the women in their lives who have supported their dreams and pushed them forward.
+The Nellie Mae white blend pays tribute to both Charlie and Lacey’s grandmothers, and all the women in their lives who have supported their dreams and pushed them forward.

 The choice of the Ayrshire for the Cairdeas tasting room was yet again a compliment to the friends and family feel of Cairdeas.
 Growing up on a farm, Lacey thinks of the Ayrshire as an homage to her family and upbringing.